caycefischer/webcraft/readme.md

 ## License

 This work is published under [Creative Commons](http://creativecommons.org/licenses/by/3.0/).
-You are welcome to fork, adapt, rework and republish it.

-This project embraces the spirit of open and responsible development.
-Please respect the work of myself, and the many others whose work is incorporated here, by either:
+You are welcome to fork, adapt, rework and republish it - just respect the work of myself, and the others whose work is incorporated here, by either:

 * preserving the inline attributions
 * including this readme in your project